rmak05/RISC-V_Assembler_and_Pipeline_Simulator/README.md

     <img src="README_Images/automatic.png" alt="Image not found">

-    To run the code with a display of simulation in manual mode :
+    To run the code with a display of simulation in manual mode (will freeze after each clock cycle, press any key to continue) :

     ```bash
     ./main.exe display manual